keithreynolds/keithreynolds/README.md

 ### 👋 Hi, I'm Keith

-🏗️ I’m currently working on [RateMyResume](https://RateMyResume.app/), a lightweight  career coach that scores your resume vs a job rec and give you actionable feedback.
+🏗️ I’m currently working on [RateMyResume](https://RateMyResume.app/), a lightweight career coach that asks you a few questions, scores your resume and provides actionable feedback.
 My goal is for it to help you level up your career.
 Try it today.
 It will always be free.

 - 🔭 I’m having fun in my first advisory role at [Dablr.io](https://www.dablr.io/).
 - 🤔 I’m looking for help finding PM leadership roles.